intelops/capten/CONTRIBUTION.md

 ```
 Then with the build binary,you can test your changes

-For example for creating cluster with the provided cloud-type,you can see below command
+For example for creating cluster with the provided cloud-type,you refer the below command

 ```sh
 ./capten cluster create --cloud=<coud-type> --type=talos